JavaScript is required

 If you can hold a basic conversation after a year of consistent 15-minute daily practice, that's genuinely impressive.
 If you can read news articles or watch shows with subtitles after 18 months, you've achieved something most people never do.

-The learner who sticks with it for years at a sustainable pace will always beat the learner who burns out after three months of intense study.
-This is a marathon, and you need a pace you can maintain while living your actual life.
+This is a marathon, and you need a pace you can maintain while living your life!